dotswg/dots-requirements/draft-ietf-dots-requirements.md

 DATA-003
-: Resource Configuration: To help meet the general and signal channel requirements in this document, DOTS server implementations MUST provide an interface to configure resource identifiers, as described in SIG-007.
+: Resource Configuration: To help meet the general and signal channel requirements in {{signal-channel-requirements}}, DOTS server implementations MUST provide an interface to configure resource identifiers, as described in SIG-007.

   DOTS server implementations MAY expose additional configurability.
 Additional configurability is implementation-specific.